Shihang-Wang-58/PhenoScreen/README.md

 ## Online Server 🌐

-We deployed a pre-trained model on a dedicated server, which is publicly available at https://bailab.siais.shanghaitech.edu.cn/PhenoScreen, to make it easy for biomedical researcher users to utilize PhenoScreen in their research activity.
+We deployed a pre-trained model on a dedicated server, which is publicly available at https://bailab.siais.shanghaitech.edu.cn/PhenoModel, to make it easy for biomedical researcher users to utilize the virtual screening pipeline of PhenoModel (PhenoScreen) in their research activity.

 Users can upload their SMILES or csv files to the server, and then they can quickly obtain the screened results.

 ## Citation 🔗
-Papers involving PhenoScreen have been submitted to an academic journal.
+Papers involving PhenoModel have been submitted to an academic journal.
 If you find this repository useful in your research, please consider citing the preprint:<br/>
 **PhenoScreen: A Dual-Space Contrastive Learning Framework-based Phenotypic Screening Method by Linking Chemical Perturbations to Cellular Morphology**<br/>
 Shihang Wang, Qilei Han, Weichen Qin, Lin Wang, Junhong Yuan, Yiqun Zhao, Pengxuan Ren, Yunze Zhang, Yilin Tang, Ruifeng Li, Zongquan Li, Wenchao Zhang, Shenghua Gao, Fang Bai<br/>
 *bioRxiv*, 2024.10.23.619752; doi: https://doi.org/10.1101/2024.10.23.619752